 With an SRM, all your data is organized and accessible.
 If you're meeting with stakeholders, you can quickly jump into their stakeholder profile to see all the data they've shared with you or your teams in one place.
 With a centralized SRM like Jambo, you know everything is updated and easy to understand, so you'll be confident that you're engaging with the most recent information.

-For example, if a stakeholder has had a name change or a job change, you can quickly see this logged information in their profile before your meeting, so you’re able to engage with relevant and respectful information.
+For example, if a stakeholder has had a name or job change, then change.
+You can quickly see this logged information in their profile before you, so that you can engage with relevant and respectful information.

-Additionally, in Jambo, all your data connect together, so you can quickly understand the big picture of what’s happening in your engagement project, along with the full story of where you’re at with each of your stakeholders.
+Additionally, in Jambo, all your data connects together, so you can quickly understand the big picture of your engagement project and the full story of your engagement with each of your stakeholders.

-For example, you can click into a stakeholder profile to see all the logged engagements with that person, any issues they’ve raised, any commitments you or your team have made to them, and more.
-This connectivity ensures that you’re updated on everything and can engage respectfully and accurately.
+For example, you can click on a stakeholder profile to see all the logged engagements with that person, any issues they've raised, any commitments you or your team have made to them, and more.
+This connectivity ensures you're updated and can engage respectfully and accurately.

 How an SRM can help you to be honest and transparent with your engagements

-With an SRM, you can bring reports to your meetings to share relevant information with that stakeholder, whether you want to share recent changes or share the information you've logged about that stakeholder to ensure it's an accurate reflection of what they've told you and your teams.
+With an SRM, you can bring reports to your meetings to share relevant information with that stakeholder, whether you want to share recent changes or the information you've logged about that stakeholder to ensure it accurately reflects what they've told you and your teams.

-These accurate and reliable reports will greatly improve your ability to share honest updates in a transparent and trustworthy manner.
+These accurate and reliable reports will significantly improve your ability to share honest updates transparently and trustworthily.

 How an SRM can help you to show your stakeholders you're listening

-It’s important to follow up with stakeholders with any relevant updates and, in some situations, to let them know why there haven’t been any updates.
+It's essential to follow up with stakeholders with any relevant updates and, in some situations, to let them know why there haven't been any updates.

-With an SRM like Jambo with a tasks feature, you can assign tasks for yourself or your teams to set times to check in with certain stakeholders, so you never forget to close the loop (you can even see when these tasks have been completed!).
+With an SRM like Jambo, which has a tasks feature, you can assign tasks for yourself or your teams to set times to check in with certain stakeholders so you never forget to close the loop (you can even see when these tasks have been completed!).

 This is just one effective way to show your stakeholders that you listen to them and take their perspectives seriously with the help of an SRM.